petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 ### Elasticsearch 7

+!!! important
+    The *Elasticsearch 7* system settings entry and corresponding configuration file are also used for configuring the connection to Elasticsearch 8.

 **Configuration File:** `com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config`

-Configure the connection between Liferay and Elasticsearch 7.
+Configure the connection between Liferay and Elasticsearch.
 See [Configuring the Connector](./installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md#configuring-the-connector) for detailed coverage of these properties.

 ### Elasticsearch Connections